datacarpentry/image-processing/episodes/07-thresholding.md

 color layers."
 - "Explain when Otsu's method of adaptive thresholding is appropriate."
 - "Apply adaptive thresholding to an image using Otsu's method."
-- "Use the `cv2.countNonZero()` function to count the number of non-zero pixels in an image."
+- "Use the `np.countNonZero()` function to count the number of non-zero pixels in an image."
 keypoints:
 - "Thresholding produces a binary image, where all pixels with intensities